 Northampton is a somewhat small borough located in the state of Pennsylvania.
 With a population of 9,860 people and three constituent neighborhoods, Northampton is the 112th largest community in Pennsylvania.
-Northampton has an unusually large stock of pre-World War II architecture, making it one of the older and more historic boroughs.
+Northampton has a large stock of pre-World War II architecture, making it one of the older and more historic boroughs in the country.

 Unlike some boroughs, Northampton isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Northampton are a mix of both white- and blue-collar jobs.
-Overall, Northampton is a borough of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Northampton who work in office and administrative support (17.85%), sales jobs (12.90%), and food service (7.16%).
+Overall, Northampton is a borough of sales and office workers, professionals, and service providers.
+There are especially a lot of people living in Northampton who work in office and administrative support (16.70%), sales jobs (14.25%), and food service (6.68%).

 The most common language spoken in Northampton is English.
 Other important languages spoken here include Spanish and German.